FrancesCoronel/personal-website-v3/_posts/2014-12-29-memorable-experiences-in-gaming.md

 Sims 3**](https://www.thesims3.com)/[**The Sims
 2**](https://en.wikipedia.org/wiki/The_Sims_2) - 👤 Mac

-> Gets boring after a while (like any Sims game), but it’s pretty good
+> Gets boring after a while (like any Sims game), but it's pretty good
 > while it lasts.

 ------------------------------------------------------------------------